This post may contain affiliate links. For more info, visit the disclosure page.

 One member with such an issue eventually went did get to upgrade to premium although it’s unclear how the user got a free starter account in the first place.

 He asked this question in the Wealthy Affiliate community:

 Please how do I upgrade my membership to PREMIUM with my credit card from Nigeria?
 I have filled out my card details but when I click to make payment, it says ‘this credit card was issued from an unsupported country’.
 I have been using my credit card for other online transactions.
 Please I need help as I have only 1 day : 22 hrs to upgrade to premium @ a discount

-His question was met with a reply from co-owner of Wealthy Affiliate, Kyle who assisted him in upgrading to a premium account.
+His question was met with a reply from the co-owner of Wealthy Affiliate, Kyle, who assisted him in upgrading to a premium account.

 So as you can see, there are Nigerians at Wealthy Affiliate who have somehow managed to sign up and become premium members so that they can learn how to make money as affiliate marketers online.

 One suggestion that I’ve seen come up often is that you can use a VPN to get your computer to show as if you’re using a computer in another country.